c-luu/c-luu.github.io/_drafts/2016-08-01-intelligence-with-kbai-frameworks.md

 8. Test the _similarities_ between each transformation graph for the problem frames against each transformation graph with respect to frame x.

 #### Naive Strategy
 The initial strategy involves comparing the transformation weights from one transformation graph to the other.
-This excludes node simularities and specific transformation details- e.g., a shape transformation that begins as a very small square to a medium circle will be chalked up to a [_transformation_].
+This excludes node similarities and specific transformation details- e.g., a shape transformation that begins as a very small square to a medium circle will be chalked up to a [_transformation_].
 As an example, we take the graphs from steps 2 and 5 and generate a sequence of transformation labels respectively.
-If the labels from graph 2 contain $[add, add, unchanged]$, and the labels from graph 5 contain $[add, add]$, the score for this similarity would be the sum of matches between graph 2 and 5 divided by the total number of labels in graph 2.
+If the labels from graph 2 contain [_add, add, unchanged_], and the labels from graph 5 contain [_add, add_], the score for this similarity would be the sum of matches between graph 2 and 5 divided by the total number of labels in graph 2.

 ### Robust Strategy
 The naive strategy was tested on simple problem sets, particularly ones without embedded shapes, successfully.
-For frames with $n$-objects, a more robust strategy is required.
+For frames with _n_-objects, a more robust strategy is required.
 Namely, we need to compare the object relations, such as structure sequence and object counts, amongst the graphs.
 Secondly, we must account for transformations in _both_ directions, e.g., a small square to a large circle may have the following transformations:

 1. "transformation, expansion"
 2. "transformation, shrink"